githubtraining/github-pages/responses/00_class-introduction-issue.md

 ### :keyboard: Activity: Generate a GitHub Pages site

 The first step to publishing your blog to the web is to enable GitHub Pages on this repository <sup>[:book:](https://help.github.com/articles/github-glossary/#repository)</sup>.
-When you enable GitHub Pages on a repository, GitHub takes the content that's on the master branch and publishes a website based on its contents.
+When you enable GitHub Pages on a repository, GitHub takes the content that's on the main branch and publishes a website based on its contents.

 1. Under your repository name, click [**Settings**]({{ repoUrl }}/settings).
-1. In the "GitHub Pages" section, in the Source drop-down, select **master branch**.
+1. In the "GitHub Pages" section, in the Source drop-down, select **main branch**.

 After GitHub Pages is enabled and the site is started, we'll be ready to create some more content.